hannesdatta/course-dprep/content/docs/course/schedule.md

 - five weeks dedicated to skill-building, and
 - three weeks dedicated to working on a team project.

-Login credentials for the live streams will be made available on the *Canvas page of this course for students from Tilburg University*, and via email to remaining students.
+Login credentials for the live streams will be made available on the *Canvas page of this course for students from Tilburg University*.

 Click on the course week to find out what is expected from you for each module.
+Note that links for which content has not been published yet will not work.

 Course week|Live stream|Date|Time
 |:-:|---------|-------------|--------------------|